California’s “Greatest Mountain Man”

 Man Grizzly Adams, 1856

-Due to the numerous mis-projections about the life he led, the ‘famous historical American’ credit due to Grizzly Adams is truly lacking today.
-After all, few people, if any really, participated-in and then endured the California Gold Rush with the end result leaving them famous on both the west coast and east coast at the same time.
-It’s true, over a five year time period, from 1856 through 1860, Grizzly Adams became famous in both places.
-He was, perhaps, the first United States ‘coast to coast’ recognized celebrity after California became a state, before the advent of the Civil War erased the significance of his accomplishment.
+Due to the numerous mis-projections about the life he led, the ‘famous American’ credit due to Grizzly Adams seems to be lacking today.
+After all, few people participated-in and endured the California Gold Rush with the end result leaving them famous on both the west coast and east coast at the same time.
+It is true that over a five year time period, from 1856 through 1860, Grizzly Adams became famous in both places leaving him to be placed among the first United States ‘bi-coastal celebrities’ — until the Civil War all-but erased peoples’ memory of him.

-No doubt the most surprising part of Grizzly Adams’ historic legacy appears on a famous flag.
-Few are aware that the same bear image seen for over a hundred years on California’s state flag was modeled after a grizzly bear named ‘Samson’, painted by famous western artist Charles Nahl in 1855.
-Even fewer realize that Samson was a huge, live bear that Nahl chose to paint, originally captured and owned by California’s greatest mountain man ever – the one and only, Grizzly Adams.
+No doubt though, that the most surprising part of Grizzly Adams’ historic legacy appears on a famous flag.
+Few are aware that the same bear image seen for over a hundred years on California’s state flag was modeled after a grizzly bear named ‘Samson’, painted by famous western artist Charles Nahl in 1855, and even fewer realize that Samson was a huge, live bear that was originally captured and owned by California’s greatest mountain man ever – the one and only, Grizzly Adams.

 “In the fall of 1852, I abandoned all my schemes for the accumulation of wealth, turned my back upon the society of my fellows, and took the road toward the wildest and most unfrequented parts of the Sierra Nevada, resolved thenceforth to make the wilderness my home, and the wild beasts my companions.”